Health & Well-Being

 The Washington State PTA (WSPTA) believes that to achieve our vision to help every child’s potential become a reality, we must be strong advocates for the whole child; including his or her health and well-being.
 Healthy students are absent less often, experience fewer behavior problems, and have an easier time learning.

 A student’s health and well-being may be achieved with a healthy diet, physical activity, safe drinking water, and mental health and emotional support.

-More information can be found on the National PTA website For Families > Health pages.
+More information can be found on the National PTA website Family Resources / Health pages.

 Washington State Governor’s Office of the Education Ombuds (OEO) is a resource for parents needing help in facilitating resolutions regarding issues or complaints that impact students as well as many other types of assistance.
 For more information, visit the OEO website.

 Washington State Office of the Superintendent of Public Instruction (OSPI) Child Nutrition assists school districts and other institutions in providing quality nutrition programs that promote life-long healthful living while providing nutritious meals each day that prepare children for learning.
 For more information, visit the OSPI Child Nutrition website.